consileonpl/consileonpl.github.com/_posts/2013-02-15-Breaking-Spring-by-example.markdown

 title: Breaking the Spring by example
 categories: [spring, framework]
 ---
 First of all, I'm not against Spring, IoC frameworks or frameworks in general.
-Quite the contrary, I'm big fun of many different frameworks.
+Quite the contrary, I'm big fan of many different frameworks.
 Said that I must admit that sometimes when a framework hides too much magic you risk loosing control of your application.
 Once you realize that you've just created zombie app you are afraid of, it may be too late ;) So be careful with framework selection even if you think of commonly used framework like Spring...

 ## Spring - ultimate IoC container